wdkq2/dwoqd/README.md

 ## Web Interface

-A simple Flask application is provided to upload a PDF and required information via a web page.
+The repository includes a Flask application that lets you upload a PDF and analyze it in the browser.
+Processed PDFs are stored in a history page so you can review the results and decide when to save them.

 Run the server: